-Fermented foods are foods that have been through a process of lactofermentation in which natural bacteria feed on the sugar and starch in the food creating lactic acid.
-This process preserves the food and creates beneficial enzymes, b-vitamins, Omega-3 fatty acids, and various strains of probiotics.
-In a sense, they are predigested and this makes it easier for your body to absorb the nutrients.
+Fermented foods are foods that have been through a process of lacto-fermentation in which natural bacteria feed on the sugar and starch in the food creating lactic acid.
+This process preserves the food and can create beneficial enzymes, b-vitamins, Omega-3 fatty acids, and various strains of probiotics.
+Some people liken this to a predigestion, which could make it easier for your body to absorb the nutrients.

-Fermented foods are rich in probiotic bacteria, so by consuming fermented foods you are adding beneficial bacteria and enzymes to your overall intestinal flora, increasing the health of your gut microbiome and digestive system and enhancing the immune system.
+Fermented foods are often rich in probiotic bacteria, so by consuming fermented foods you could add beneficial bacteria and enzymes to your overall intestinal flora, increasing the health of your gut microbiome and digestive system and enhancing the immune system.

 Digestion and absorption

 As some of the sugars and starches in food have been broken down through the process, fermented foods can be easier to digest.
 For example, fermentation breaks down the lactose in milk to simpler sugars – glucose and galactose – which, if you are lactose intolerant, can make products such as yoghurt and cheese potentially easier to digest.

 Synthesis and availability of nutrients

 Fermentation can also increase the availability of vitamins and minerals for our bodies to absorb.
 Additionally, by boosting the beneficial bacteria in your gut, this could aid their ability to manufacture B vitamins and synthesise vitamin K.